-Next month, a forgotten Southern cookbook will finally get its due.
+In 2017, a forgotten Southern cookbook finally got its due.
 Matt Lee and Ted Lee, authors of The Lee Bros.
-Charleston Kitchen, are releasing an updated version of Princess Pamela’s Soul Food Cookbook, a collection of almost one hundred and fifty recipes originally published by Pamela Strobel in 1969.
+Charleston Kitchen, released an updated version of Princess Pamela’s Soul Food Cookbook, a collection of almost one hundred and fifty recipes originally published by Pamela Strobel in 1969.

 Strobel’s food made her a fixture of the 1960s and ’70s East Village scene in New York City.
 First at Princess Pamela’s Little Kitchen, then at Southern Touch, Strobel, an eccentric Spartanburg, South Carolina, native, cooked sublime fried chicken and crooned jazz standards for the likes of Diana Ross and Andy Warhol.
 But in 1998, she closed her restaurant and vanished, her book by then a relic at second-hand stores.